Skip to content

 Background & Motivation

-Background: The ranking stage of recommender systems selects an ordered list of length \(L\) from \(N\) candidates (a \(P(N,L)\) combinatorial space).
-The dominant paradigm is the Generator-Evaluator (G-E) two-stage framework: a generator produces candidate lists, and an evaluator selects the best one.
+Background: The ranking stage of a recommendation system selects an ordered list of length L from N candidates (a \(P(N,L)\) combinatorial space).
+The mainstream approach is the Generator-Evaluator two-stage paradigm: the generator produces candidate lists, and the evaluator selects the optimal one.

-Limitations of Prior Work: The gains from increasing the number of generators or using multi-generator ensembles saturate rapidly (Fig. 1d).
+Limitations of Prior Work: Gains from increasing the number of generators or integrating multiple generators saturate rapidly (Fig 1d).
 The two-stage paradigm introduces cross-stage inconsistency and engineering complexity.

-Key Challenge: The policy space of two-stage methods is constrained to mixtures of \(k\) small generators, whereas the scaling law of end-to-end large models suggests that a single, larger model may perform better.
+Key Challenge: The strategy space of two-stage methods is limited by the mixture of k small generators, whereas the scaling laws of end-to-end large models suggest a larger single model might be superior.

-Goal: (1) Can a generator-only model theoretically outperform Multi-G-E?
-(2) How should such a large ranking model be trained?
+Goal: (1) Can generator-only models theoretically surpass Multi-G-E?
+(2) How can such a large ranking model be trained?

-Key Insight: Theorem 1 proves that a larger generator-only model has strictly smaller approximation error than any finite Multi-G-E system, and this error approaches zero as the model scales.
+Key Insight: Theorem 1 proves that the approximation error of a larger generator-only model is strictly smaller than any finite Multi-G-E and tends toward zero as the model size increases.

-Core Idea: A reward model is used to construct a group-relative softmax reference policy over groups of candidate lists, and a large ranking model is trained via cross-entropy to approximate the optimal policy.
+Core Idea: Construct a group-relative softmax reference policy on candidate list groups using a reward model, and train the large ranking model to approximate the optimal policy via cross-entropy.

 Method